Sungai Besi station

-The Sungai Besi station is an elevated integrated metro station in Sungai Besi, a town in the Kuala Lumpur, Malaysia.
-This station is served by the LRT Sri Petaling line and MRT Putrajaya Line, and it is located in the busiest multiple junctions of the Sungai Besi Expressway between Exit 905 (to Jalan Sungai Besi/Jalan Lingkaran Tengah 2) and Exit 906 (to KESAS Highway).
+Sungai Besi station is an elevated integrated metro station in Sungai Besi, a town in the city of Kuala Lumpur, Malaysia.
+The station is served by the LRT Sri Petaling line and MRT Putrajaya Line, and is located at the junctions of the Sungai Besi Expressway between Exit 905 (to Jalan Sungai Besi/Kuala Lumpur Middle Ring Road 2) and Exit 906 (to Shah Alam Expressway).